 Pop Tabs: Pop tabs will be forwarded to help pay for wheelchair and other equipment.

 In support of our three local food banks, we ask the public to fill our “Canucopia” with items or give a monetary donation.
-This is a twice a year (May & November), 12 hour fundraiser (8am -8 pm) with volunteers taking on shifts.
+This is a twice-a-year (Spring & Fall), 12-hour fundraiser (8am -8 pm) with volunteers taking on shifts.